andreyorst/grscheme/README.md

 `cons`, and variadic lambdas expect quoted forms and know how to deal with those, thus `(cons 'a '(b))` yields `'(a b)`. `car` of that list will yield `'a`.

-`unquote-splicing` currently is not implemented, and unlikely will be possible in current evaluation model.

 ## How to help
 Force me to finish SICP, please.